sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 ### Part 2: Create reports
 <a name="part2b"> </a>

-For our example dashboard, we'll create two reports, as described in the following table:
+For our example dashboard, we create two reports, as described in the following table:

 **Table: Dashboard reports**